digitalgravy/pi-voice-server/README.md

 node makepem.js
 ```

-Now you're about ready to run NVS.
+Now you're about ready to run PVS.
 From within the directory of the project, execute:

 ```shell
 coffee server.coffee